Paintings Conservation, Gliding and Frames Conservation:

 Paintings conservator Stefan Dedecek carefully removed the paintings from their weak stretchers then cleaned the front and back of each painting.
 He lined the paintings onto linen, flattening them to remove the stretcher imprints.
 He then placed each painting onto new stretchers.
 Restretching onto sturdy, new stretchers will provide the proper support and keep them in plane.
 Next, tears were repaired and losses were inpainted.

 If the paintings were large, then the frames were even larger.
 Only one frame could fit into the lab’s frame shop at a time and some keen logistical skills were needed for moving the frames around the lab, especially since some other large objects were occupying the same space.
 Anyone passing through the shop had to turn side-ways to fit between frames!
-Conservation technician Dee Pipik cleaned the frames and removed the old discolored varnish, revealing the rich, red color beneath.
-The missing gold designs were recreated and broken elements repaired.
+Conservation technician Dee Pipik cleaned the frames and removed the old discolored varnish, revealing the original design of black and a rich, red color beneath.
+The original missing gold designs were recreated and broken elements repaired.

 The frames and paintings were returned to Mount Vernon in December 2017, and just in time, because the space itself has also been undergoing some important revitalization.